sebspion/reqs/draft-selander-lake-reqs.md

 # Introduction  {#intro}

 OSCORE {{RFC8613}} is a lightweight communication security protocol providing end-to-end security on application layer for constrained IoT settings (cf. {{RFC7228}}).
-It is expected to be deployed with standards and frameworks using CoAP such as 6TiSCH, LPWAN, OMA Specworks LwM2M, Fairhair Alliance and Open Connectivity Foundation.
 OSCORE lacks a matching authenticated key exchange protocol (AKE).

+To ensure that the AKE is efficient for the expected applications of OSCORE, we list the relevant public specifications of technologies where OSCORE is included:

+* The IETF 6TiSCH WG charter (-02) identifies the need to "secur\[e\] the join process and mak\[e\] that fit within the constraints of high latency, low throughput and small frame sizes that characterize IEEE802.15.4 TSCH".
+OSCORE protects the join protocol as described in 6TiSCH Minimal Security {{I-D.ietf-6tisch-minimal-security}}.

+* The IETF LPWAN WG charter (-01) identifies the need to improve the transport capabilities of LPWA networks such as NB-IoT and LoRa whose "common traits include ... frame sizes ... \[on\] the order of tens of bytes transmitted a few times per day at ultra-low speeds".
+The application of OSCORE is described in {{I-D.ietf-lpwan-coap-static-context-hc}}.

+* OMA Specworks LwM2M version 1.1 {{LwM2M}} defines bindings to two challenging radio technologies where OSCORE will be deployed: LoRaWAN and NB-IoT.

+Other industry fora which plan to use OSCORE:

+* Fairhair Alliance has defined an architecture {{Fairhair}} which adopts OSCORE for multicast, but it is not clear whether the architecture will support unicast OSCORE.

+* Open Connectivity Foundation (OCF) has been actively involved in the OSCORE development for the purpose of deploying OSCORE, but no public reference is available since OCF only references RFCs.
+We believe that these OSCORE consumers reflect similar levels of constraints on the devices and networks in question.

-This document compiles the requirements for such an AKE.
+This document compiles the requirements for the AKE for OSCORE.
+It summarizes the security requirements that are expected from such an AKE, as well as the main characteristics of the environments where the solution is envisioned to be deployed.
+The solution will presumably be useful in other scenarios as well since a low security overhead improves the overall performance.

 # Problem description {#prob-desc}